BioComputingUP/GeomeTRe/scripts/TR_geometry_documentation.md

 ### Rotation

 The program first computes the rotation between units in the following way:
-First we take sliding windows of 6 units, projecting them on a plane with PCA, and fitting a circle on the resulting points.
+First we take sliding windows of 6 units, projecting them on a plane with PCA, and finding the rotation center as the center of the widest circular crown containining them all.
 We then reverse the PCA transformation to get the center of rotation in the 3D space.
-Then for each pair of units, we find a center of rotation for that pair as the center of rotation that included that pair and gave the best fit in terms of RMSD.
+Then for each pair of units, we find a center of rotation for that pair as the center of rotation found by a window including that pair that corresponded to the largest crown.

 ### Twist, pitch and handedness